 A Financial Opportunity Center, in its inherent design, requires an agency or organization to provide interconnected programming to clients, which often requires a complex process and organizational structure.
 These materials and resources can help create and maintain operations in a way that will help clients succeed in the program and are efficient and effective for the provider.
+New to the FOC network?
+Click here for key steps to getting started

 This PowerPoint deck from a workshop by LISC and United Way covers is designed to enhance partner knowledge of marketing and outreach techniques and to develop strategies and actionable plans related to FOCs.
 The presentation is in seven chapters, covering brochures, posters, a communications plan and more.
 Google doc